-2. RECORD OF ATTENDANCE
+2. RECORD OF ATTEN IDANCE

 PRESENT

 Presiding Member: Cr Kristy D'Aprile - President

-Members: Cr Liz Guidera - Deputy President

-Cr John Goodheart Cr Matt Collis Cr Michelle Salter Cr Ian Hanna
+Members: Cr Liz Guidera - Deputy President Cr John Goodheart Cr Matt Collis Cr Michelle Salter Cr Ian Hanna

-Cr Paul Totino

-Council Officers: Peter Klein, Chief Executive Officer

-David Blurton, Executive Manager Corporate Services

-Lindsay Morrison, Acting Executive Manager Infrastructure &

-Assets

-Taryn Human, Executive Assistant to the CEO
+Council Officers: Peter Klein, Chief Executive Officer David Blurton, Executive Manager Corporate Services Lindsay Morrison, Acting Executive Manager Infrastructure & Assets Taryn Human, Executive Assistant to the CEO

-Gallery:
+Gallery: Nil.

-Media:
+Media: Nil.

-Apologies:
+Apologies: Nil.

-Leave of Absence:
+Leave of Absence: Cr Paul Totino

+3. ANNOUNCEMENTS BY PRESIDING MEMBER WITHOUT DISCUSSION

+The President welcomed councillors and noted that March was a big month of celebration in Katanning.
+In respect to the Harmony Festival the President highlighted the dedication, hard work and commitment demonstrated by staff and thanked them for their contribution to a successful event which involved amazing food, stalls and entertainment.
+The President also recognised the many volunteers and businesses & community groups that contributed to the success of this event.

+The President also congratulated Kerry Palmer for winning the Sir Ronald Wilson Leadership Award at the Office of Multicultural Interests Awards in early March.
+Kerry was nominated for her exceptional contribution to Katanning's CaLD & Aboriginal communities and for her dedicated advocacy for removing racism and discrimination barriers.
+The President officially congratulated Kerry for the well-deserved recognition.

+The President also noted the resignation and now departure of the Shire's Executive Manager Infrastructure and Assets Mr Sam Bryce.
+Sam's three-year contribution to the Shire of Katanning was acknowledged and best wishes were given for his future endeavours as CEO for the Shire of Gooomalling.

+The President extended a warm welcome to Lindsay Morrison who has stepped into the acting position.

+4. RESPONSE TO PUBLIC QUESTIONS TAKEN ON NOTICE

+5. DISCLOSURE OF FINANCIAL/IMPARTIALITY INTERESTS

+Cr John Goodheart 10.2.2 Disclosure of Interest Affecting Impartiality Cr Ian Hanna 10.2.2 Disclosure of Interest Affecting Impartiality Cr Liz Guidera 10.2.2 Disclosure of Interest Affecting Impartiality

+6. PUBLIC QUESTION/STATEMENT TIME

+7. APPLICATIONS FOR LEAVE OF ABSENCE

+8. PETITIONS/DEPUTATIONS/PRESENTATIONS

-- 3. ANNOUNCEMENTS BY PRESIDING MEMBER WITHOUT DISCUSSION - 4.
-RESPONSE TO PUBLIC QUESTIONS TAKEN ON NOTICE - 5.
-DISCLOSURE OF FINANCIAL/IMPARTIALITY INTERESTS - 6.
-PUBLIC QUESTION/STATEMENT TIME - 7.
-APPLICATIONS FOR LEAVE OF ABSENCE - 8.
-PETITIONS/DEPUTATIONS/PRESENTATIONS - 9.
-CONFIRMATION OF MINUTES OF PREVIOUS MEETING - 9.1 Ordinary Council Meeting Wednesday 28 February 2024 (SEE ATTACHED MINUTES)
+9. CONFIRMATION OF MINUTES OF PREVIOUS MEETING

+9.1 Ordinary Council Meeting - Wednesday 28 February 2024 (SEE ATTACHED MINUTES)

+MOVED: CR LIZ GUIDERA SECONDED: CR JOHN GOODHEART

-OC/24 That the minutes of the Ordinary Council Meeting held on Wednesday 28 February 2024 confirmed as a true record of proceedings.
+OC17/24 That the minutes of the Ordinary Council Meeting held on Wednesday 28 February 2024 confirmed as a true record of proceedings.